 Bone marrow transplant

-A bone marrow transplant may be necessary if your bone marrow stops working and doesn't produce enough healthy blood cells.
+You might need a bone marrow transplant if your bone marrow stops working and does not produce enough healthy blood cells.

 Bone marrow transplants may use cells from your own body (autologous transplant) or from a donor (allogeneic transplant).

 Why it's done